sfranzyshen/omx-layers/README.md

 # Options
 * `audioOutput`: 'hdmi' | 'local' | 'both'
-* `blackBackground`: boolean, false by default (careful enabling this when layering, or you might get strange intermittent screen blanking)
+* `blackBackground`: boolean, false by default
 * `backgroundARGB`: a hexadecimal colour value for Alpha, Red, Green, Blue - this is an alternative to using the default black.
-For example, if you want a full white background, use `ffffffff` and for full red use `ffff0000`, etc. This **should only be applied to layer 1**, not higher layers, in order to avoid flickering.
+* `startPos`: Start position (hh:mm:ss) if omitted clips will start at 00:00:00
+* `loop`: boolean, false by default
-* `layer`: 1-infinity (2 is probably enough!); if omitted then clips will automatically player on layer 0
+* `layer`: 1 - ?, if omitted clips will automatically play on layer 0
+* `alpha`: 0 - 255, if omitted clips will automatically play full alpha (255)
+* `volume`: -6000 to 0 millibels, if omitted clips will automatically play full volume (0)
 * `disableKeys`: boolean, false by default
 * `disableOnScreenDisplay`:  boolean, false by default
+* `disableGhostbox`:  boolean, false by default
 * `progressInterval`: milliseconds, 1000 by default
+* `aspectMode`: type, letterbox, fill, stretch.
+Default: stretch if win is specified, letterbox otherwise

 # Properties
 ## Get duration of current track/movie in seconds